microsoft/community-content/S4-SeasonOfAgents/Build AI Agents with Azure AI Foundry.md

 # Build AI Agents with Azure AI Foundry

-We are glad to provide you with a set of curated sessions designed to inspire and empower developers to build AI Agents using Azure AI Foundry.
-By clicking on each session title, you'll get a dedicated file with details and assets to help you deliver the content effectively.
-Pick the one which is a better fit for your event and audience and good luck!
+For this topic, we are providing a set of curated sessions designed to inspire and empower developers to build AI Agents using Azure AI Foundry.
+This set of sessions is designed to help you pick the best content for your audience, depending on their familiarity and comfort with AI agents.
+For each session, you'll find a dedicated file with details and assets to help you deliver the content effectively.

 | Title                                               |Abstract                     | Level | Format |
 |---|----------------------------|-------|--------|